osuosl/timesync/source/auth.rst

     }
   }

-In essence, there are two top-level blocks to an authenticated POST request:
+There are two top-level blocks to an authenticated POST request:

 * ``auth``, containing any authentication information necessary
 * ``object``, containing the data of the POST request (see the :ref:`API docs<api>`)